track-asia/trackasia-directions-swift/CONTRIBUTING.md

 1. Run `./scripts/update-version.sh v#.#.#`, where _#.#.#_ is a new version number conforming to [Semantic Versioning](https://semver.org/).
 Commit the changes with a commit message like `v#.#.#` and open a pull request to get it reviewed and merged.
 1. Tag the merged changes as `v#.#.#`.
 Push the tag by running `git pull && git push origin v#.#.#`.
-1. [Create a new release](https://github.com/trackasia/trackasia-directions-swift/releases/new/).
+1. [Create a new release](https://github.com/track-asia/trackasia-directions-swift/releases/new/).
 Add release notes based on the release’s section in the changelog.
 (Unlike the changelog, release notes accept `#123` syntax for linking to PRs.)
 Title the release `v#.#.#`.
 Check “This is a pre-release” if applicable, then click “Publish release”.
 1. Run `pod repo update && pod trunk push MapboxDirections.podspec` (or `pod trunk push MapboxDirections-pre.podspec` for a prerelease) to publish the release on CocoaPods trunk.
-1. Go to [the trackasia-directions-swift project on CircleCI](https://app.circleci.com/pipelines/github/trackasia/trackasia-directions-swift), select the build corresponding to the tagged commit, and click “Approve Publish Documentation”.
-This step runs `./scripts/publish-documentation.sh v#.#.#` to generate and publish the documentation and pushes it to the `publisher-production` branch.
+1. Run `./scripts/publish-documentation.sh v#.#.#` to generate and publish the documentation.
+Create a pull request and set the base branch to `publisher-production`.
-1. Wait about 10 minutes for new documentation to go live.
+1. Wait for new documentation to be live.
+Once you merge the branch into `publisher-production`, the new version will be available within 10 minutes.
 (Mapbox employees can check the #publisher channel in Slack for a notification of when the commit has been published.)
 1. _(Mapbox employees only.)_ [Update various links](https://github.com/mapbox/ios-sdk#mapboxdirectionsswift) to the current docset in the [iOS documentation] site.
 1. _(Mapbox employees only.)_ [Update various links](https://github.com/mapbox/help/blob/publisher-production/docs/upgrading-versions.md) to the current docset in the [help](https://docs.mapbox.com/help/) site.
-1. For a new major version, upgrade the [iOS navigation SDK](https://github.com/track-asia/trackasia-navigation-ios/)’s Cartfile, podspecs, and Package.swift to the new version.
+1. For a new major version, upgrade the [iOS navigation SDK](https://github.com/mapbox/mapbox-navigation-ios/)’s Cartfile, podspecs, and Package.swift to the new version.